katzenpost/katzenpost/docs/specs/kemsphinx.rst

 4. MAC for this hop (authenticates header fields 1 thru 4)

-We can say that KEMSphinx differs from NIKE Sphinx by replacing the header's group element (e.g. an X25519 public key) field with fields 2 and 3.
-Thus there are 5 KEM ciphertext slots in a KEMSphinx header for a packet that can have a maximum of 5 hops in it's route.
-However packets can have a shorter route than the maximum in which case the empty slots must be filled with random bytes.
+We can say that KEMSphinx differs from NIKE Sphinx by replacing the header's group element (e.g. an X25519 public key) field with the KEM ciphertext.
+Subsequent KEM ciphertexts for each hop are stored inside the Sphinx header "routing information" section.

 First we must have a data type to express a mix hop, and we can use lists of these hops to express a route: